Yecamo/santelegram/README.md

    * in Mercurygram (fork of Telegram for Android) you can look up the IDs on the info pop-up of chats and groups: https://github.com/Mercurygram/Mercurygram
    * on Telegram Web you can move your cursor over chats; after a while it appears a small window with the chat ID
    * there are also a few Telegram bots who fetch the user IDs for you, like @userinfobot

+# AI-assisted changes and transparency :

+Some edits in this repository were created or refactored with assistance from an AI (OpenAI ChatGPT).
+We document these edits here to maintain transparency and make it easy for reviewers to find and evaluate AI-assisted code.

+What "AI-assisted" means
+- "AI-assisted" indicates that an AI model helped structure, suggest, or refactor parts of the code.
+Human maintainers reviewed and committed the changes.
+- The repository does not delegate acceptance of changes to the AI — human reviewers are responsible for validating behavior, style, and security.

+How AI-assisted edits are marked in the code
+- AI-assisted functions or sections include in-code comments such as:
+  - # This function was structured with assistance from OpenAI's ChatGPT
+  - or the recommended short marker:
+    - # AI-ASSISTED: structured with OpenAI ChatGPT (YYYY-MM-DD) — brief note of why changed
+- These markers make it simple to search the codebase for AI-assisted changes.